Things to Know Before You Visit Madagascar

 I found that the Malagasy people almost always said yes, and no one asked for money for a picture, unlike many other places I’ve travelled.
 Only one person said “no pictures” and that was a lady in a market – I wasn’t even taking a picture of her, just some fruit.
 She was fine when I showed her the actual picture.

-You’re also not supposed to take pictures of tombs.
+It’s also not culturally appropriate to take pictures of tombs.

 Roads in Madagascar